takuti/takuti.me/_content/note/hugo-kramdown-and-katex.md

 ---
-title: "Hugo meets kramdown + KaTeX #gohugo"
+date: 2017-05-28
 lang: en
-date: 2017-05-28
+recommendations: [/note/hugo-markdown-and-mathjax/, /note/travis-gh-pages-deployment/,
+  /note/mlss-kyoto-2015/]
+title: 'Hugo meets kramdown + KaTeX #gohugo'
 ---

 Recently, math rendering library in this page, **takuti.me**, has been switched from MathJax to KaTex to improve performance.
 You can check KaTeX's fast, beautiful rendering in the following articles: